EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 *At the end of this page, I will also provide a list to the different designs and the files so that you can print and try them out.*

-The way in which my Doublestop rocker functions is similar to Jeremy's in the use of Teensy as the midi controller.
+The way in which my Doublestop rocker functions is similar to Jeremy's is the use of Teensy as the midi controller.
 Each side of the Doublstop rocker has a conductive pad connecting to two of the digital pins on the Teensy board.
 In Jeremy's case, it looks like his top rocking piece is one conductive surface connected to ground, and the base is connected to two different pins.

 # Early Doublestop 3D Designs